tjweisman/math_website/site/index.md

 *************************************

-From June 1 to June 5, I'm leading a [summer mini-course](teaching/boundaries_smc.html) on boundaries of CAT(0) spaces and Gromov-hyperbolic spaces.
+From June 1 to June 5, I led a [summer mini-course](teaching/boundaries_smc.html) on boundaries of CAT(0) spaces and Gromov-hyperbolic spaces.